 The Hawaii Food and Wine Festival (HFWF) offers an authentic epicurean experience.
 Founded in 2010, the HFWF has expanded to three islands: Oahu, Maui, and Hawaii Island and has become a culinary and cultural tour de force that makes the Islands a true food destination.
 HFWF co-founder chef Roy Yamaguchi said, “we’re saying to the world, ‘come see what we’re doing here in Hawaii.’
 We want to showcase how we live, how we respect our culture and respect our farmers, fishermen and ranchers.”

 Since its inaugural year in 2000, the Maui Film Festival has produced an under-the-stars and lit-by-the-moon film festival and culinary arts celebration.
-Starting with its 10th annual event in 2010, the Maui Film Festival evolved into a one-of-a-kind solar powered open air festival presenting a panorama of global cinema with a shared commitment to the presentation of compassionate vision and transformative storytelling.
-The festival screened films, with budgets between $50,000 and $100 million that have been provided by major studios and their mini-major divisions, independent distributors and both long-time and first-time filmmakers.
+Starting with its 10th annual event in 2010, the festival evolved into a one-of-a-kind solar powered open air festival presenting a panorama of global cinema with a shared commitment to the presentation of compassionate vision and transformative storytelling.
+The festival has screened films, with budgets between $50,000 and $100 million that have been provided by major studios and their mini-major divisions, independent distributors and both long-time and first-time filmmakers.
 This fest is a must attend event for all film buffs.

 Ho‘olaule‘a means celebration.
 OluKai Ho'olaule'a elite Stand Up Paddle (SUP) and one-man Outrigger Canoe (OC1) races are a celebration of the ocean and cultures that surround it.
 During the two-day ocean festival, elite competitors will have the opportunity to paddle race the legendary Maliko "downwinder" on Maui's North shore, an eight-mile stretch from Maliko Gulch to the Lae 'Ula O Kai Canoe Club at Kanaha Beach Park.
 Friends and families come together to enjoy canoe sailing, surfing, Hawaiian games, traditional luau, hula and live music.
 This is a very well-organized event that attracts hundreds of paddlers.
 The event blends elite competition with family-friendly cultural activities and gathers some of the world’s best SUP, OC1 AND OC2 paddlers.